 Dissolvable pods, like laundry pods, contain a buffer of soil and organic non-GMO seeds.
 The pods are optimally arranged with ideal spacing and embedded within a weed-blocking fabric.
 That means no herbicides, no pesticides, and no weeding!

-Design your perfect garden with over 80 plant types to choose from and we'll ship it to your door!
-We're not meal delivery, we're farm delivery!
-Try SeedSheet Now
+Design your perfect garden with over 80 plant types to choose from and they'll ship it to your door.

 Transplanting plants from ground to ground